koupleless/docs/content/en/docs/contribution-guidelines/module-controller-v2/design.md

     <img align="center" width="800px" src="/img/module-controller-v2/module_deployment_stage_1.png" />
 </div>

 1. **Create the Module Deployment** (a native K8S Deployment, where the PodSpec within the Template defines module information).
 The Deployment Controller in the K8S ControllerManager will create a virtual Pod (vPod) according to the Deployment configuration.
-At this point, the vPod is未经调度，with a status of Pending.
+At this point, the vPod wasn't scheduled，with a status of Pending.

 <div style="text-align: center;">
     <img align="center" width="800px" src="/img/module-controller-v2/module_deployment_stage_2.png" />